 - Occasional weekend and evening work required

 These statements are intended to describe the general nature and level of work being performed by the employee in this position.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required of a person in this position.
+This description is subject to change at any time.

 Salary and Benefits